wangtian24/tian-scripts/README.md

 pip install -e .  # editable mode for dev
 ```

+## Google Cloud Logging

+Google Cloud Logging is disabled by default.
+To enable it, set `USE_GOOGLE_CLOUD_LOGGING=True` in the `.env` file.
+In order to do GCP logging from local environment, you need to download the GCP service account key file from 1Password and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the downloaded key file.

+In order to redact sensitive data, the `redact_sensitive_data` function is used.
+If you need to add new sensitive data patterns to redact, you can do so by adding them to the function.

 ## Running the service

 Start the backend service in any folder containing the `.env` file with: